mmmeyers/meowbox/NOTES.md

 4. We want to list on the subscriptions index page the 3 types of subscriptions available, along with links to each of their show pages.
 The visitor should be able to see this page, along with the show pages as well.
 Subscriptions are hard-coded. - DONE - Anyone can access the subscriptions page at this point and link to each level's show page.
 (DONE)

-TO DO:
+5. When a user signs up, they become a subscriber instead of just a visitor so we need to change their role.
+(DONE)

-1. When a user signs up, they become a subscriber instead of just a visitor so we need to change their role.
+6. Subscriber can cancel their account (DONE)